eyohah/recipe-roulette/README.md

 ### GET `/api/spin`

 Retrieves a random recipe from TheMealDB API, optionally filtered by ingredient, category, or area.
-If filters are provided, it fetches matching recipes and randomly selects one, then retrieves the full recipe details.

 **Request:**
 ```